 - Leanne Waldal, who finished her degree in computer science in 1993 mostly surrounded by men, is the head of research at Dropbox.

 - Tristan Walker from Queens NY, who calls himself a “rose that grew from concrete”, is a successful founder and CEO of a company.
 They promote products falsely found in small corners of shops targeted at so called minorities.

-I loved reading all of these and hearing over and over again, that if you like what you do, don’t listen to what others think of it.
+I loved reading all of these stories and hearing over and over again that if you like what you do, don’t listen to what others think of it.
 If you need some motivation yourself and don’t recognise yourself in the people found in mainstream media, you can find a lot more stories like these here:

 I am proud to call myself a nerd and usually people laugh at first, but I don’t care.
 They change their attitude pretty quickly and respect me for it.
 So let your inner nerd shine!